 Humans Are the Real Monsters: The Toclafane are the future of humanity, who turned themselves into cyborg Psychopathic Manchildren in a desperate attempt to survive the collapse of reality.
 And why are they slaughtering their own species?
 Simply because it's fun.

 Internal Homage: The revelation regarding the Toclafane's origins and its aftermath mirrors what happened to the First Doctor in "The Tenth Planet".
-In it, Earth's sister planet, Mondas, returned with mankind's dark mirror, the Cybermen, who have replaced their organic limbs and organs with mechanical ones in a bid to survive indefinitely.
-This knowledge ends up knocking the aged 1st Doctor out of narrative (this was caused by Hartnell's failing health), just as the decrepit 10th Doctor spends most of this story in dog kennel and cage, respectively.
+In that episode, Earth's sister planet, Mondas, returns with mankind's dark mirror, the Cybermen, who have replaced their organic limbs and organs with mechanical ones in a bid to survive indefinitely.
+This knowledge ends up knocking the aged First Doctor out of narrative (this was caused by Hartnell's failing health), just as the decrepit Tenth Doctor spends most of this story in a dog kennel and cage, respectively.

 Meet the New Boss / Same Story, Different Names: The Toclafane's origin story mirrors that of the classic Cybermen in "The Tenth Planet".
-In it, the Earth's lost "sister planet" of Mondas returned along with our evolved cousins, who turned out to be metallic fossils of their former selves.
-Those events proved too much for the 1st Doctor, who died of exhaustion.
-Ten fares a little better here, though he still ages a lot; and his faith in humanity is once again shaken.
+In that episode, the Earth's lost "sister planet" of Mondas returns along with humanity's evolved cousins, who turn out to be metallic fossils of their former selves.
+Those events prove too much for the First Doctor, who dies of exhaustion.
+Ten fares a little better here, though he still ages a lot, and his faith in humanity is once again shaken.

 No Ontological Inertia: So the Master "cannibalised" the TARDIS into a Paradox Machine?
 So Doctor, if it was really that bad, do you want to explain how you managed to get her fixed so incredibly quickly?
 The following special "Time Crash" implies this is about as complicated as changing the desktop theme of a computer.

-The Power of Friendship: Martha escapes the Master's takeover of Earth and spends one year traveling the world telling everyone about the doctor and how they're supposed to say (and believe!) "doctor" over and over during an onconming countdown.
+The Power of Friendship: Martha escaped the Master's takeover of Earth and spent the past year traveling the world telling everyone about the Doctor and how they're supposed to say (and believe!)
+"Doctor" over and over during an upcoming countdown.
 When said time arrives, everyone in the world doing this (even the Master's human followers and his ownfreaking wife) gives the Doctor the strength he needs to overpower the Master and undo all his evil.

 Reality Ensues: The Doctor talks Francine out of shooting the Master and declares he's got someone to care for — and enter Lucy.
 BANG.

 Sequel Hook: The hand that takes the Master's ring.
-Russell T Davies even joked that it was "the hand of the Rani".
+Russell T. Davies even joked that it was "the hand of the Rani."
 Notable as this was initially designed as purely a generic hook with no actual plans to follow up on it.
-RTD didn't want to use the Master again, but put it in as a way for his successor as show runner to use if they so desired.
-Then he changed his mind and used it himself at the end of his run.

 The Toclafane bear an uncanny resemblance to the spheres from Phantasm, right down to being powered by the brains of the creator's human victims.